thejmazz/naivednageneration/README.md

 $ node app.js 9001
 ~~~

-An example of Express, ChildProcess, Endpoints, Middleware (check out morgan
+An example of Express, ChildProcess, Endpoints, Middleware, Mongoose and
-logger, gets called on every endpoint), Mongoose and MongoDB.
-AngularJS app
+MongoDB.
+AngularJS app controlling the interactions between the frontend and the
-controlling the interactions between the frontend and the backend.
-(This
+backend.
+(This allows for a single page application (SPA) at the expense of
-allows for a single page application (SPA) at the expense of search engine
+search engine optimization (SEO) - though there are some hacky solutions)

-optimization (SEO) )
+# MEAN Stack Tutorial

-# NodeJS/Express/Mongoose Tutorial
+#### *from the ground up*<br>

-#### *in progress*
+## NodeJS/Express/Mongoose Tutorial

 Read the source!
 It is commented and filled with links to external resources.